-If the Amendment is not approved, the Company will not have sufficient shares available to issue grants of the Company's Common Stock beginning in fiscal 2013.
-The Board believes that in order to attract and retain qualified non-employee directors and senior management personnel, it is necessary for the Company to have the ability to grant shares of the Company's Common Stock in the form of stock options, restricted stock and any other stock awards permitted under the Omnibus Plan.
+If the Amended Equity Plan is not approved, the Company does not expect to have sufficient shares available to issue equity awards under the Omnibus Plan in fiscal 2014 beyond the annual awards expected to be granted in December 2013, including any awards for such purposes as inducing new executives to join the Company.
+The Board believes that in order to attract and retain qualified non-employee directors and senior management personnel, it is necessary for the Company to have the ability to grant shares of the Company's Common Stock in the form of equity awards permitted under the Amended Equity Plan.